What is an AntiPublic checker? | Blog - DorkPlus

 • +32 billion unique email:pass.

-• URL antipublic module—allows website hacker/dumpers who found a vulnerability for example SQL injection to pass the URL and see if it has used before.
+• URL antipublic module—if you find a vulnerability (e.g., SQL injection), submit the URL to check whether it has been used before.

 • 5-10K lines checked per second, the fastest on the market